 That is why Apple geniuses don’t repair Macbooks so to speak, but they give you a brand new model.

-After the initial examination, I concluded that USB-C ports don’t work at all and Touch ID is dead.
-Display had large strains from liquid, but I can get used to it.
-The keyboard and battery survived so there is no need to replace chassis.
+After the initial examination, I concluded that USB-C ports don’t work at all, and Touch ID is dead.
+The display had large strains from liquid, but I can get used to it.
+The keyboard and battery survived so there is no need to replace the chassis.

 So I told the service to not replace the display and only fix the motherboard.
 Then I waited for two weeks.

-Lesson 5 – Don’t tie your yourself up to Apple ecosystem
+Lesson 5 – Don’t tie your yourself up to the Apple ecosystem

 Without Macbook as a development machine, I felt a big void.
 I could not do my usual routines, likes writing and developing due to being locked to the Apple apps ecosystem or because setting up the same development environment on windows would take me probably the same time.